adityasanapala/Autumn-2024/README.md

 > Fill in your respective minor/elective in the minor slot.

 > [!NOTE]
-> ENT minor is conducted in the evening (5:30 - 6:55).
+> ENT minor is conducted in the evening (7:00 PM - 8:25 PM).

 | Day/Time  | 8:30 - 9:25 | 9:30 - 10:25  | 10:35 - 11:30 | 11:35 - 12:30  | 9:30 - 10:55 | 11:05 - 12:30  | 2:00 - 5:00 | 2:00 - 3:25  | 3:30 - 4:55 |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |